m7mdemad/ELC325-Simulink-Project/README.md

 ---
 # **Binary Phase-Shift Keying Modulation (BPSK)**
 ## Explanation
 BPSK is a modulation scheme which shifts the phase of the output signal depending on the input.
-The input is binary and the 0’s and 1’s are represented by two different phase states in the carrier signal.
+The input is binary and the zeros and ones are represented by two different phase states in the carrier signal.
 The phase difference is 180 degrees.

 ## BPSK without Raised Cosine Filter